-Chemotherapy (chemo) is treatment with cancer-fighting drugs that may be given intravenously (injected into a vein) or by mouth.
+Chemotherapy (chemo) is treatment with cancer-killing drugs that may be given intravenously (injected into your vein) or by mouth.
 The drugs travel through the bloodstream to reach cancer cells in most parts of the body.
-Chemo is given in cycles, with each treatment period followed by a recovery period.
+Occasionally, chemo might be given directly into the spinal fluid which surrounds the brain and spinal cord.

 Doctors give chemo in cycles, with each period of treatment followed by a rest period.
 Chemo begins on the first day of each cycle, but the schedule varies depending on the drugs used.
 For example, with some drugs, the chemo is given only on the first day of the cycle.
 With others, it is given every day for 14 days, or weekly for 2 weeks.
 Then, at the end of the cycle, the schedule of chemo repeats to start the next cycle.

 Cycles are most often 2 or 3 weeks long, but they vary according to the specific drug or combination of drugs.
 Some drugs are given more often.
 Adjuvant and neoadjuvant chemo is often given for a total of 3 to 6 months, depending on what drugs are used.
 Treatment is often longer for advanced breast cancer, and is based on how well it is working and what side effects you have.

 Dose-dense chemotherapy: Doctors have found that giving the cycles of certain chemo agents closer together can lower the chance that the cancer will come back and improve survival in some patients.
 This usually means giving the same chemo that is normally given, but giving it every 2 weeks instead of every 3 weeks.
 A drug (growth factor) to help boost the white blood cell count is given after the chemo to make sure the white blood cell count returns to normal in time for the next cycle.
 This approach can be used for both adjuvant and neoadjuvant chemo.
 It can lead to more problems with low blood counts, though, so it isn’t for everyone.